john-itcsolutions/cheirrs/README.md

 An application (and users - here admin and ubuntu) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with (this needs to be run while in kubeflow model):

-`juju grant admin consume uk8s:admin/smart-web.postgresql`
+`juju grant admin consume uk8s:admin/dbase-bchains.postgresql`

-`juju grant ubuntu consume uk8s:ubuntu/smart-web.postgresql`
+`juju grant ubuntu consume uk8s:ubuntu/dbase-bchains.postgresql`

 .. then the authorised user (in the kubeflow model - see above) may use:

-`juju add-relation <application>:db uk8s:admin/smart-web.postgresql:db`
+`juju add-relation <application>:db uk8s:admin/dbase-bchains.postgresql:db`

-`juju add-relation <application>:db uk8s:ubuntu/smart-web.postgresql:db`
+`juju add-relation <application>:db uk8s:ubuntu/dbase-bchains.postgresql:db`

-to connect "application" to the database (in smart-web model)under 'uk8s' controller, from the kubeflow model (in this case).
+to connect "application" to the database (in dbase-bchains model)from 'uk8s' controller, ie from the kubeflow model (in this case).
 __________________________________________________________________

-## Blockchains-Database Server (Smart-web)
+## Blockchains-Database Server (dbase-bchains)

 Now we turn to setting up the Blockchain/Database gRPC Server Deployment,